-The OVC consists of a part-time chair and six part-time members appointed by the government.
+The OVC consists of a part-time chair, a part-time vice-chair and three part-time members appointed by the government.
 All of the OVC members have special expertise in the area of victimization.

 Heather Imming was a subcontracts manager in the aerospace industry before a series of brutal attacks by her estranged husband changed her life forever.
 Following a final beating that left her for dead, Ms. Imming worked courageously to assist the courts in a successful bid to have her abuser declared a Dangerous Offender, the first case in Canada where the Dangerous Offender legislation was applied strictly on the basis of Violence against Women.